The Mark (1961 film)

+The Mark is a 1961 British film directed by Guy Green and starring Stuart Whitman, Maria Schell, Rod Steiger and Brenda De Banzie.
+It was written by Sidney Buchman and Stanley Mann based on the 1951 novel of the same title by Charles E. Israel.

-The Mark is a 1961 film which tells the story of a convicted child molester, now out of prison, who is suspected in the molestation and beating of another child.
-The picture stars Stuart Whitman, Maria Schell, Rod Steiger and Brenda De Banzie.
+The story concerns a convicted child molester, now out of prison, who is suspected in the sexual assault of another child.

-Adapted by Sidney Buchman and Stanley Mann from the novel by Charles E. Israel, the film was directed by Guy Green.

-The Mark was selected to compete for a Palme d'Or at the Cannes Film Festival and Whitman was nominated for the Oscar for Best Actor in a Leading Role.

 Plot

 Jim Fuller is released from prison after serving time for intent to commit child molestation.
 He attempts to return to society while dealing with his psychological demons with the help of psychiatrist Dr. McNally.

-After being found employment, Jim begins a romantic relationship with Ruth Leighton, the company's secretary, and he appears to be on the way to a better life.
+After finding employment, Jim begins a romantic relationship with Ruth Leighton, the company's secretary, and he appears to be on the way to a better life.
 However, when a child is reported as a possible abuse victim, Jim is picked up for questioning by the police.
-He has a genuine alibi, and he is cleared, but a tabloid reporter exposes Jim's previous conviction, and his presence in the company and community is no longer wanted.
+He has a genuine alibi, and is eventually cleared, but a tabloid reporter exposes Jim's previous conviction, and he becomes a pariah in his new community.